abhishekprakash256/mongo-helper-kit/docs/DESIGN.md

 ## 9. Conclusion
 The Mongo Helper Kit aims to simplify MongoDB interactions by providing a set of reusable, modular, and maintainable components for database and chat-related operations.
 With clear error handling, configuration management, and essential CRUD functionalities, this package helps developers focus on business logic while minimizing boilerplate code.

+## 10. Note

+The client name passed in the helper fucntion is imp as using from outside use - "localhost" The client name passed in the helper fucntion is imp as using from docker container use - "mongo"

 ---

 This document includes details on the architecture, modules, error handling, and examples, offering a complete overview of the Mongo Helper Kit for easy understanding and future maintenance.